What’s better than one trap? Two traps! Today’s examples will be looking at running traps in parallel to make them more dangerous.

 Doubling Up on One Trap

 The concept we’re looking at is simple, but highly effective.
 Let’s start directly with an example: You have a pit trap, and just after it is another pit trap.
 The player jumping over the first one they see will end up falling into the second.
 This simple trick works with just about any standard trap.
-One snare is good, two snares is better.
+One snare is good, two snares are better.
 Spike traps follow the same rules.

 How to Make Two Traps Effective